 A total value for the storage allocated is not included in the TOTALS line.

 The CICS Operations and Utilities Guide tells you how to obtain a statistics report using the statistics utility program DFHSTUP.

-Using CICS statistics and CICS statistics tables in the CICS Performance Guide describe the data contained in a statistics report,
+The CICS Performance Guide describes the data contained in a statistics report.

 Sample data table statistics